Tr-DESE107/MinecraftVsZombies2_EXPAND/Readme.md

 **Contraptions**

-- The explosion damage of Gunpowder Barrel and Gunpowder is 3000.
+- The explosion damage of Gunpowder Barrel and Gunpowder is 300.
+- The toughness cost of Elastic Clouds to bounce a monster is 450.

 **Monsters**